famedst/PIC18F45K50/README.md

 # PIC18F45K50
 How To Start with a PIC18F45K50

-Hello my name is Miguel Angel Herrera Sanchez, this is a repository about my little experiencie in Microcontroller PIC18F45K50.
+Hello my name is Miguel Angel Herrera Sanchez, this is a repository about my little experiencie with a Microcontroller PIC18F45K50.

 I recommend following this order